aranair/aranair.github.io/source/posts/2016-07-28-nil-try-and-lonely-operator.html.markdown

 so safe.
 [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) literally screams at me every time.

-After reading this, I hope it makes you think twice the next time `.try` chains comes to mind:P
+I hope this post makes you think twice the next time `.try` chains comes to mind:P